Groking :active, :focus and :focus-visible pseudo-classes

-I realized that my handle on these pseudo-classes was not good.
-I decided to read up on their
+My handle on these pseudo-classes could have been better, and I decided to read up on their

 specifications.
 In this post, I share my learnings.
-You can follow along with the CodeSandbox below.
+You can follow along with the StackBlitz

-CodeSandbox also runs on mobile devices, but you should run it in a desktop browser to get the most
+workspace below.
+It also runs on mobile devices, but you should run it in a desktop browser to get

-I took the screenshots in this post with Google Chrome 102.0.5005.115.
-If you are on a different browser, what you see in your CodeSandbox may be different.
+I took the screenshots in this post with Google Chrome.
+What you see in your browser may be different.
 There are subtle cross-browser differences for the pseudo-classes covered in this post.

 Pseudo-class :active